 As a photographer, depending on the size and weight of the camera, it can be useful to carry a tripod in your kit bag.
 Made from aluminium, they are light yet stable and an aid to capturing the perfect shot.
 So, let us see what develops while investing them for this article.

 The idea of still photography is that the image is still, and so should you be.
 The use of a tripod will prevent camera shake and provide stability.
-In this instance, a tripod will allow you to experiment with different angles and then to temporarily set that perfect angle.
-Several shots can then be taken from that desired angle and the subject only alter on your direction.
+The stability of tripods usually depends on the question that how many legs do tripods have.
+It could be possible that a tripod with 4 or 5 legs can provide better stability as compared to a tripod with only 3 legs.
+Along with that, a tripod can help you to experiment with different angles and then temporarily set that perfect angle.
+Several shots can then be taken from that desired angle and the subject only alters your direction.
 If it is a human subject that is being photographed, it will be less distracting not to continually be moving around as the photographer.
 Tripods have height and tilt adjustments to achieve their different angles.
 Changing the angle allows for something to be photographed from a different perspective.

 When taking motion shots and speed is involved, a tripod can be used to fix the camera in one spot and let the speed or action pass the camera, rather than the photographer try to follow it.
 This invariably results in random attempts to find the subject and the perfect shot being missed.
 However, some photographers will prefer to have the camera rather than the subject move, or both.
 Generally, it is considered necessary that a tripod be used when slow-speed exposures are required to be made by a photographer.
 Slow motion shots are worth the effort because they rather impressively provide a feeling of movement within an image.
 Motion Photo will allow a photographer to capture the few seconds of the action which lead up to the shutter button’s release.
 It will additionally be able to pinpoint the moment a photographer desires for their still frame.